lvajxi03/fonts/README.md

 * are free to use,
 * look good in retro games

+All fonts are available in two flavours, `Mono` and `Sans` (fixed and variable width)

 ## Current fonts

-Currently, available fonts are:
+Available families are now:

 * EF64

-Feel free to contribute!

 ## Gallery

 * EF64:

 ![ef64](images/ef64.png)

+## Misc

+Feel free to contribute or report issues to marcin@iostream.pl